dss-extensions/dss_capi/README.md

 ### On Windows

 If you just need the DLL, you can download it from the releases page.
-Pre-release development versions can be downloaded from the build artifacts from the GitHub Actions workflow.
+Pre-release development versions can be downloaded from the build artifacts from the GitHub Actions workflow (you ).

 Otherwise: